-of discipline (ULT)
+of discipline (ULT) to control ourselves (UST)

 Here, discipline could refer to: (1) self-control.
 Alternate translation: "of the ability to control ourselves" (2) the power to correct or even to control others.
 Alternate translation: "of the ability to correct others"